mjburtenshaw/eng-dev/code-review/README.md

 ## Foreword

-This document is not intended to have all it's content used all the time.
-Take excerpts from it on each code review you perform to develop a thorough culture on your team.
-In full, this document is also helpful to set proper expectations for new members of your team.
+I intend code review templates to have only some of their content used all the time.
+At first, using unabridged templates to set expectations for new teams and team members is helpful.
+But in time, you will see consistency on specific items and only need to focus on things your team struggles with.

-👉 _Notes to the reviewer are italicized and marked by emojis, and are not intended for the receiving audience.
-I recommend removing them before publishing._
+> 👉 _Comments to the reviewer on templates are annotated._

 Checkboxes are pre-marked to save you time.
-Ideally, most items will be addressed by change request authors, so it _should_ be less work to uncheck items, rather than check them.
+Ideally, change request authors will address most entries, so it _should_ be less work for the reviewer to uncheck them.

-Overtime, the goal of this document is to not be used at all.
-In the fullness of times, a "LGTM" will be all you need.
-On that note, here is a quote that captures the spirit of this document:
+One day, it will become unnecessary for you to publish templates on change requests; they will transition to a companion to your code review.
+In the fullness of times, an "LGTM" will be all you need to publish.
+On that note, here is a quote that captures the spirit of the templates:

  ### [End the debate once and for all.
 Do writing the objectives on the board do anything?](https://www.reddit.com/r/Teachers/comments/10vq3sn/end_the_debate_once_and_for_all_do_writing_the/j7iz4g1/?context=3)